 What can I expect if I begin psychotherapy?

 There are myths related to seeing a clinician, many of which involve laying down on a couch while the clinician explores your past relationship with your parents.
 While these topics may come up in psychotherapy, the clinician role is to help the individual develop better habits and to live a more healthy and fulfilling life.

 Does psychotherapy involve only me or can my family and significant others be involved?

 Psychotherapy can involve just the individual but a strong support network only strengthens the therapeutic process.
 In work with children, the family is encouraged to be involved because the family can help guide the child and reinforce positive behaviors outside of the office.
 In addition, children often act out issues within the family so including the family can help to better understand factors affecting the youth and find ways to help the entire family.

-A good psychologist understands that the therapeutic relationship is at the core of psychology and the individual will only make gains if they feel comfortable.
-If after the initial assessment you do not feel that you would benefit from seeing this person, be vocal about your concerns and the psychologist will help you find someone that may be a better fit.
+A good clinician understands that the therapeutic relationship is at the core of psychology and the individual will only make gains if they feel comfortable.
+If after the initial assessment you do not feel that you would benefit from seeing this person, be vocal about your concerns and the clinician will help you find someone that may be a better fit.

 Is all we do talk?
 What if I or my loved one is not a big talker?